OpenSilver/OpenSilver.Documentation/documentation/general/overview.md

 ## What are the differences between OpenSilver and Silverlight?

 On the user side, Silverlight requires the installation of a plugin in order to work in Internet browsers.
-OpenSilver on the contrary exploits modern and standardized technologies integrated into browsers, in particular HTML5, CSS3 and WebAssembly, to be able to run on all current browsers: Chrome, Edge, Firefox, Safari… with the notable exception of Internet Explorer, which doesn’t offer support for WebAssembly.
+OpenSilver on the contrary exploits modern and standardized technologies integrated into browsers, in particular HTML5, CSS3 and WebAssembly, to be able to run on all current browsers: Chrome, Edge, Firefox, Safari.

 On the developer side, OpenSilver supports .NET Standard, the latest version of the C# and VB.NET languages (whereas Silverlight was stuck with C# 6 and was not compatible with .NET Standard) and the latest version of Visual Studio.
 However, some advanced features of Silverlight are not yet supported, such as XNA or Smooth Streaming, and some third-party UI components, such as Telerik UI, have some known issues which are being addressed by Userware.
 Furthermore, while OpenSilver lets developers directly reference .NET Standard assemblies without recompiling them, it is not possible to reference a Silverlight assembly directly from an OpenSilver project: it must be recompiled with OpenSilver from its source code.